-Nominated defender rule: Prior to the start of any 10U, 12U, or 14U game, each head coach will specify both a starting attackman to serve as the in-home (who will serve penalties not against a specific player on the field) and a starting defender (who may serve non-expulsion-foul penalties for the goalkeeper; it is still allowable for the goalie to serve a penalty and to have a legally-equipped backup substitute into the game).
+In-home and nominated defender rules: Prior to the start of any 10U, 12U, or 14U game, each head coach will specify both a starting attackman to serve as the in-home (who will serve penalties not against a specific player on the field) and a starting defender (who may serve non-expulsion-foul penalties for the goalkeeper; it is still allowable for the goalie to serve a penalty and to have a legally-equipped backup substitute into the game).
 If the nominated defender is already serving a penalty or is assessed a penalty at the same time as the goalkeeper, the next defender in the scorebook will serve for the goalkeeper.